-Here are the answers to some of the common questions brides have about ordering their wedding gowns:
+Here are the answers to some of the common questions brides have about when to order wedding dresses:

 Ideally, you should begin looking at dresses twelve to eighteen months before your wedding, with a view to ordering your dress about a year in advance.
 This will give you plenty of time for alterations to be done thoroughly, and for you to find the right accessories, flowers, and hair style to complement the dress.